speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `packagesDeletePackageForAuthenticatedUser` - Delete a package for the authenticated user
 * `packagesDeletePackageForOrg` - Delete a package for an organization
+* `packagesDeletePackageForUser` - Delete a package for a user
 * `packagesDeletePackageVersionForAuthenticatedUser` - Delete a package version for the authenticated user
 * `packagesDeletePackageVersionForOrg` - Delete package version for an organization
+* `packagesDeletePackageVersionForUser` - Delete package version for a user
-* `packagesGetAllPackageVersionsForPackageOwnedByAuthenticatedUser` - Get all package versions for a package owned by the authenticated user
+* `packagesGetAllPackageVersionsForPackageOwnedByAuthenticatedUser` - List package versions for a package owned by the authenticated user
-* `packagesGetAllPackageVersionsForPackageOwnedByOrg` - Get all package versions for a package owned by an organization
+* `packagesGetAllPackageVersionsForPackageOwnedByOrg` - List package versions for a package owned by an organization
-* `packagesGetAllPackageVersionsForPackageOwnedByUser` - Get all package versions for a package owned by a user
+* `packagesGetAllPackageVersionsForPackageOwnedByUser` - List package versions for a package owned by a user
 * `packagesGetPackageForAuthenticatedUser` - Get a package for the authenticated user
 * `packagesGetPackageForOrganization` - Get a package for an organization
 * `packagesGetPackageForUser` - Get a package for a user
 * `packagesGetPackageVersionForAuthenticatedUser` - Get a package version for the authenticated user
 * `packagesGetPackageVersionForOrganization` - Get a package version for an organization
 * `packagesGetPackageVersionForUser` - Get a package version for a user
+* `packagesListPackagesForAuthenticatedUser` - List packages for the authenticated user's namespace
+* `packagesListPackagesForOrganization` - List packages for an organization
+* `packagesListPackagesForUser` - List packages for a user
 * `packagesRestorePackageForAuthenticatedUser` - Restore a package for the authenticated user
 * `packagesRestorePackageForOrg` - Restore a package for an organization
+* `packagesRestorePackageForUser` - Restore a package for a user
 * `packagesRestorePackageVersionForAuthenticatedUser` - Restore a package version for the authenticated user
 * `packagesRestorePackageVersionForOrg` - Restore package version for an organization
+* `packagesRestorePackageVersionForUser` - Restore package version for a user

 ### projects